robert-petersen/Event-Helper/README.md

 - Set up a dedicated server to run the bot
 - A section explaining how to add the bot to your server
 - A section to describe how to use the bots commands
+- Feature to create a temporary role for the event so the bot can ping a reminder before the event and so members can ping important information to members that attended the event (organizer can enter the number of days it stays up)
+- League of Legends custom games template
+- Watch-party on discord template & choose a movie or show embed

 <!-- --------------------------------------------------------------------------------------------To help see sections----------------- -->
 <br />